pingcap/docs-cn/tiup/tiup-component-dm-start.md

 tiup dm start <cluster-name> [flags]
 ```

 `<cluster-name>`: the name of the cluster to operate on.
-If you forget the cluster name, you can check it with the [cluster list]<!-- (/tiup/tiup-component-dm-list.md) --> command.
+If you forget the cluster name, you can check it with the [cluster list](/tiup/tiup-component-dm-list.md) command.

 ## Options

 ### -N, --node

 - Specifies the nodes to be started.
 If not specified, all nodes are started.
 The value of this option is a comma-separated list of node IDs.
-The node ID is the first column of the [cluster status]<!-- (/tiup/tiup-component-dm-display.md) -->table.
+The node ID is the first column of the [cluster status](/tiup/tiup-component-dm-display.md) table.
 - Data type: `strings`
 - Default: `[]`.
 If this option is not specified in the command, all nodes are started.